Manvi007/PowerBiReports/README.md

 13) Use Query Editor to rename and split columns in a Game of Thrones worksheet. - Danny Boy
 14) Use Query Editor to load and tidy up a list of FTSE share prices. - Equity
 15) Use Query Editor to cleanse a list of imported top websites. - Google Rules
+16) Use Query Editor to remove, transform and add columns to a tall buildings list. - Skyscrapers